 Yes, you have the opportunity to complete an apprenticeship in Bench Joinery or Site Carpentry at the Maidstone Campus.

 What have your past students gone on to do?

 Successful students have progressed onto employment within the local industry, gained promotion within their current workplace or become self-employed.

 What can I do afterwards?

-You’ll have the practical and theoretical knowledge to enter the construction trade in a range of roles from surveyor, restorer to carpenter or site manager.
+You’ll have the practical and theoretical knowledge to enter the construction trade in a range of roles from surveyor to restorer, site carpenter to site manager.

 Traditionally you may have studied a Carpentry course, where you would only study the qualification, such as health and safety, house fittings and construction projects.
 A Carpentry & Joinery study programme is so much more than a Carpentry course!

 This change to study programmes is due to national feedback from employers saying young people need to have more than just a “qualification”; they need to have the skills to work in their chosen industry.
 A study programme encompasses the subject qualification, English and maths skills as well as work experience and personal development skills.

 By phone: 01634 402020